Dajamante/Kattis-Python/README.md

 # Kattis-Python
 Easy exercises from Kattis

-Collection of exercises from Kattis solved in python.
+Some of the exercises from Kattis solved in python.